New scholarships to benefit students in PNG LNG provinces

 Students living in PNG LNG Project areas have been given an opportunity to further their education in the fields of health or education through the Australia Awards – PNG LNG Scholarships program.

-The scholarships are the result of a partnership between ExxonMobil PNG (EMPNG) and the Australian Government and are part of the existing Australia Awards Pacific Scholarship program.
+The scholarships are the result of a partnership between ExxonMobil PNG and the Australian Government and are part of the existing Australia Awards Pacific Scholarship program.

 Successful applicants receive full tuition fees, airfares and a living allowance to attend select institutions in PNG.